Managing a Food Allergy: Label Reading, Cross-Contact and Emergencies

 5. Even after a response to the first dose, go to the emergency department; the reaction can return hours later.

 An antihistamine or a rescue inhaler never replaces epinephrine in anaphylaxis and should not become an excuse to delay it.
 When in doubt, using epinephrine early is far safer than being late.
 Rehearsing this reflex in your mind ahead of time eases the panic of the real moment.
+Keep in mind that a previously mild allergy can turn severe the next time; a gentle past reaction guarantees nothing about the next one.
+People prescribed an auto-injector should carry it at all times, track its expiry date, and teach those close to them how to use it.

-Relying on online "allergy panel" tests or personal kits that check IgG, then diagnosing yourself, is both misleading and dangerous.
-False-positive results lead to needless food restriction, which harms growth and nutritional balance in a child who is still developing.
+The right address for diagnosis is an allergy and immunology specialist; how the skin prick test, specific IgE measurement and gold-standard oral food challenge work, together with the full list of the 14 allergens requiring label declaration, is laid out in the what is a food allergy guide.
+Relying on online IgG "allergy panels" and diagnosing yourself is both misleading and dangerous; false positives lead to needless restriction, which harms growth and nutritional balance in a developing child.
 A varied, adequate diet supports a steady immune balance, and the topic of foods that support immunity belongs in this frame as well.
 Once a correct diagnosis is in place, planning which foods can be kept safely with a dietitian protects both safety and quality of life.

 Sources